 - I don't eat anything that looks like the animal it came from.

 - My greatest athletic moment?
-Getting called for goaltending in a pickup basketball game at Mizzou about 1978.
-Oh yeah, I almost forgot the Flying Pig half-marathon in 2010 (thanks, Mark Speir).
+Goaltending in a pickup basketball game at Mizzou about 1978.
+The Flying Pig half-marathon in 2010 (thanks, Mark Speir).
+Climbing Mount Guyot to complete the 100 county highpoints of North Carolina.

 - My worst athletic moment?
 Getting fired as the official scorekeeper for an American Legion baseball tournament in Anderson in the mid-1970s.
 I was a know-it-all after keeping the scorebook for Jim Rice's senior season at T.L.
 Hanna High.